indykiss/DataStructures-Algos/Python101.md

 Need idx, ex: accessing 2 arrs in parallel or modifying arr in-place
     for i in range(len(arr)):
         print(i)
+Go backwards
+    for ele in reversed(arr)
+        do thing
 Need index, go backwards
     for i in range(len(arr),2,-2):
         print(i)       #